Skip to main content

 The Russel Glacier is one of the most impressive natural sceneries you can experience in Greenland.
 Its ice walls rise majestically, in some places up to 60 meters in height.

-It “feels wild” to stand in front of a giant wall of ice stretching up to the sky, listening to the jarring sound of ice moving, and maybe even witnessing one of the moments of ice calving – a natural phenomenon where large blocks of ice break off and crash into the water with a bang.
+It “feels wild” to stand in front of a gigantic wall of ice stretching up to the sky, listening to the jarring sound of moving ice, and maybe even witnessing one of the ice calving moments – a natural phenomenon where large blocks of ice break off and crash into the water with a bang.

 The 1.5-hour drive in a four-wheel drive tundra bus to reach the glacier is an experience in itself, crossing the Arctic landscape with the chance to see wildlife such as musk oxen and reindeer.